-For assurance engagements regarding historical financial information in particular, reasonable assurance engagements are called audits, and limited assurance engagements are called reviews.
+2 For assurance engagements regarding historical financial information in particular, reasonable assurance engagements are called audits, and limited assurance engagements are called reviews.

-Additional standards and guidance on quality control procedures for specific types of assurance engagement are set out in ISAs, ISREs and ISAEs.
+- Professional Accountants, which establishes fundamental ethical principles for professional accountants; and

+- (b) Philippine Standards on Quality Control (PSQCs), which are adopted from the International Standards on Quality Control, which establish standards and provide guidance on a firm's system of quality control.3

+- 5. Part A of the Code sets out the fundamental ethical principles that all professional accountants are required to observe, including:

+- (a) Integrity;

+- (b) Objectivity;

+- (c) Professional competence and due care;

+- (d) Confidentiality; and

-- (e) Professional behavior. - 6.
-Part B of the Code, which applies only to professional accountants in public practice ("practitioners"), includes a conceptual approach to independence that takes into account, for each assurance engagement, threats to independence, accepted safeguards and the public interest.
+- (e) Professional behavior.

+- 6. Part B of the Code, which applies only to professional accountants in public practice ("practitioners"), includes a conceptual approach to independence that takes into account, for each assurance engagement, threats to independence, accepted safeguards and the public interest.
 It requires firms and members of assurance teams to identify and evaluate circumstances and relationships that create threats to independence and to take appropriate action to eliminate these threats or to reduce them to an acceptable level by the application of safeguards.